freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 550.1

-So how can you find how many times those two words appear.
+So how can you find how many times those two words appear?
 Use grep to find the `meow[a-z]*` pattern in the file again to see how many times they appear.
 Add the `--color` flag to the command.

 #### HINTS